-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED - POLICY OWNERS' PROTECTION LIFE FUND For the financial year ended 31 March 2015 (continued)
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED - POLICY OWNERS' PROTECTION LIFE FUND For the financial year ended 31 March 2016

-In our opinion, the financial statements of the PPF Life Fund are properly drawn up in accordance with the provisions of the DI-PPF Act and Singapore Financial Reporting Standards so as to give a true and fair view of the state of affairs of the PPF Life Fund as at 31 March 2015 and the results, changes in accumulated surplus and cash flows of the PPF Life Fund for the financial year ended on that date.
+In our opinion, the financial statements of the PPF Life Fund are properly drawn up in accordance with the provisions of the DI-PPF Act and Singapore Financial Reporting Standards so as to give a true and fair view of the financial position of the PPF Life Fund as at 31 March 2016 and of the financial performance, changes in accumulated surplus and cash flows of the PPF Life Fund for the financial year ended on that date.

-- the accounting and other records have been properly kept, including records of all assets of the PPF Life Fund whether purchased, donated or otherwise; and - (b) the receipts, expenditure and investment of moneys by the PPF Life Fund during the financial year have been in accordance with the provisions of the DI-PPF Act.
+- (a) the accounting and other records have been properly kept, including records of all assets of the PPF Life Fund whether purchased, donated or otherwise; and - (b) the receipts, expenditure and investment of moneys by the PPF Life Fund during the financial year have been in accordance with the provisions of the DI-PPF Act.